Muhammad Ali dynasty

-The Muhammad Ali dynasty was the ruling dynasty of Egypt and Sudan from the 19th to the mid-20th century.
-It is named after its progenitor, Muhammad Ali Pasha, regarded as the founder of modern Egypt.
-It was also more formally known as the Alawiyya or Alawite dynasty in contemporary English, and as Al-ʾUsra al-ʿAlawiyya (الأسرة العلوية) in Arabic.
-Because a majority of the rulers from this dynasty bore the title Khedive, it was often referred to by contemporaries as the Khedival dynasty.
+The Muhammad Ali dynasty or the Alawiyya dynasty was the ruling dynasty of Egypt and Sudan from the 19th to the mid-20th century.
+It is named after its progenitor, Muhammad Ali, regarded as the founder of modern Egypt.

 Introduction

-Muhammad Ali was a commander in the Ottoman army with Albanian origin that was sent to drive Napoleon's forces out of Egypt.
-However, after Bonaparte's withdrawal, he aligned himself with Omar Makram, the leader of Egyptian resistance against the French, seized power himself, and forced the Ottoman Sultan Mahmud II to recognise him as Wāli (Governor) of Egypt in 1805.
-Demonstrating his grander ambitions, he took the far higher title of Khedive, an honourific used by the Sultan himself.
+Muhammad Ali was an Albanian commander in the Ottoman Albanian army that was sent to drive Napoleon's forces out of Egypt.
+After Napoleon’s withdrawal, he aligned himself with Omar Makram, the leader of Egyptian resistance against the French, rose to power with his Albanian troops, and forced the Ottoman Sultan Selim III to recognise him as Wāli (Governor) of Egypt in 1805.
+Demonstrating his grander ambitions, he took the far higher title of Khedive, an honorific used by the Sultan himself.
 His sons and successors as Egypt's ruler, Ibrahim Pasha, Abbas I, and Sa'id Pasha, would all follow his example in using the title, however, this was not sanctioned by the Sublime Porte until the reign of his grandson Isma'il the Magnificent in 1867.

-He traced his ancestry back to Ibrahim Aga, an Albanian who lived in Kavala, Greece.
+He was born in a village in Albania, Ottoman Empire, and his father was Ibrahim Aga, an Albanian tobacco and shipping merchant who also served as an Ottoman commander of a small unit in the city of Kavala (present-day Greece).

 Through his reforms, and military campaigns, Muhammad Ali transformed Egypt into a regional power which he saw as the natural successor to the decaying Ottoman Empire.
 He constructed a military state with around four percent of the populace serving the army to raise Egypt to a powerful positioning in the Ottoman Empire.
 Muhammad Ali summarised his vision for Egypt in this way:

 Muhammad Ali conquered Sudan in the first half of his reign, establishing the foundations of what would eventually become the modern Sudanese state.
 Egyptian control in Sudan would be consolidated and expanded under his successors, most notably Ibrahim Pasha's son, Isma'il the Magnificent.